 “Dr. McMurry gave us the chance to go to surgery and to move forward if things went well, but also to be mindful of her care and comfort in that if we weren’t successful, then we knew that we had tried,” Glass said.
 “That put us in a position to give it our all because without the surgery, we knew Sybil didn’t have a good chance at a comfortable life; so, really, we didn’t have much to lose.”

 Joined by large animal surgery residents Drs.
 Lauren Richardson and Alyssa Doering, fourth-year veterinary students Shanna Keshvari and Amanda Armendariz, and a team of anesthesia specialists—including Drs.
-Mauricio Lepiz and Courtney Baetge, with anesthesia resident Dr. Sarah Jarosinski—Glass began Sybil’s surgery.
+Mauricio Lepiz and Courtney Baetge, with anesthesia resident Dr. Sarah Jarosinski—Glass began the surgery to fix the camel’s dislocated hip.

 Finally, just as the team was becoming fearful that their efforts may not be successful, the joint fell back into place with a loud pop.